Trading information complexity for error II: the case of a large error and external information complexity

-The protocol $\pi$ specifies as a function of (only) the transmitted bits whether the communication is over, and if not, who sends the next bit.
-Furthermore $\pi$ specifies what the next bit must be as a function of the transmitted bits, and the input of the player who sends the bit.
-We will assume that when the protocol terminates Alice and Bob agree on a value as the output of the protocol.
-We denote this value by $\pi(x,y)$.
-The \emph{communication cost} of $\pi$ is the total number of bits transmitted on the worst case input.
-The \emph{transcript} of an execution of $\pi$ is a string $\Pi$ consisting of a list of all the transmitted bits during the execution of the protocol.
-As protocols are defined using protocol trees, transcripts are in one-to-one correspondence with the leaves of this tree.

-In the randomized communication model, the players might have access to a shared random string (\emph{public randomness}), and their own private random strings (\emph{private randomness}).
-These random strings are independent, but they can have any desired distributions individually.
-In the randomized model the \emph{transcript} also includes the public random string in addition to the transmitted bits.
-We use $R_\epsilon(f)$ to denote the randomized communication complexity with error $\epsilon$, that is the minimal communication cost of any randomized protocol that compute the function $f$ with error not greater than $\epsilon$ for every input.

-We now turn to define information complexity.
-The setting is the same.
-To be able to measure information, we also need to assume that there is a prior distribution $\mu$ on $\cX \times \cY$.
-A natural way to define the information cost of a protocol is to consider the amount of information that is revealed about the inputs $XY$ to an external observer who sees the transcript.
-This is called the \emph{external information cost}.
-It turns out one can also define the so-called \emph{internal information cost}, which measures the amount of information revealed by the transcript to the players Alice and Bob.
+\begin{definition}[The deterministic communication protocol and its transcript, \cite{Kushilevitz1997Communication}] A (deterministic) communication protocol $\pi$ over domain $\cX \times \cY$ and range $\cZ$ is a binary tree where each internal node $v$ is labeled either by a function $a_v: \cX \to \{0,1\}$ or by a function $b_v: \cY \to \{0,1\}$, and each leaf is labeled with an element in $\cZ$.